Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/2-call-api-api-ca/README.md

 ### Handling conditional access claims challenge

 If the conditional access policy is not satisfied when calling the downstream web API, Azure AD will throw an error together with a claims challenge.
-In our middle-tier web API, we are to catch this error coming from the downstream web API, and send it to the client SPA.
+In our middle-tier web API, we are to catch this and send it to the client SPA.
 This is illustrated in the middle-tier web API [index.js](./MiddletierAPI/index.js) file:

 ```javascript
    try {